Delhi govt cancels licence of Max Hospital, Shalimar Bagh

-New Delhi: The Delhi government on Friday cancelled the licence of Max Hospital, Shalimar Bagh with immediate effect, for alleged medical negligence including the twins case in which one of the babies was found alive after being declared dead by the doctors.
+New Delhi: The Delhi government today cancelled the licence of Max Hospital, Shalimar Bagh, for alleged medical negligence including the twins case in which one of the babies was found alive after being declared dead by the doctors.

-The move came after a three-member inquiry panel of the government submitted its final report to Health Minister Satyendar Jain, who described the incident as "not acceptable".
+The move came after a three-member inquiry panel of the government submitted its final report to Health Minister Satyendar Jain.

-Earlier, addressing a press conference here, Jain said the government would not tolerate "criminal negligence" while terming the upscale private as a "habitual offender".
+Addressing a press conference here, he said the government will not tolerate "criminal negligence".

-"Delhi government has cancelled the licence of Max Hospital, Shalimar Bagh with immediate effect," he said.
+"Delhi government has cancelled the licence of Max Hospital, Shalimar Bagh," he said.